arcturo/library/coffeescript/chapters/01_syntax.md

     # Equivalent to:
     alert(inspect(a))

 Although parenthesis is optional, I'd recommend using it if it's not immediately obvious what's being invoked, and with which arguments.
-In the last example, with `inspect`, I'd definitely recommend wrapping at least the `inspect` invocation in brackets
+In the last example, with `inspect`, I'd definitely recommend wrapping at least the `inspect` invocation in parens.

 <span class="csscript"></span>